 Class 4 mean = 85 and 1 SD (standard deviation) = 15

 You can tell just from the numbers that class 4 has a much more concentrated cluster around the middle than class 3.

 The teacher in class 3 may need some extra help for the wide spread of distribution of kids in her class.

-More help for the not so highly scoring kids and even more help perhaps for the really smart kids who need extra help to push them on.
+More help may be needed for the not-so-highly scoring kids and even more help perhaps for the really smart kids who need extra help to push them on.
 The graph is so diverse they certainly can't be taught in the same way.
-Where as class 4 the teacher may have a better chance to bring all the kids through together.
+Whereas with class 4, the teacher may have a better chance to bring all the kids through together.